stiemannkj1/servlet-filter-example/README.md

-# `Servlet` `Filter` Example
+# Servlet `Filter` Example

 [![Build Status](https://travis-ci.org/stiemannkj1/servlet-filter-example.svg?branch=master)](https://travis-ci.org/stiemannkj1/servlet-filter-example)

-This project is an example `Servlet` `Filter` to demonstrate how to create a filter that records request/response data and provides additional views.
+This example Servlet `Filter` demonstrates how to record request/response data and provide additional views.
 Specifically [`MetricsFilter`](metrics-filter/src/main/java/com/github/stiemannkj1/servlet/filter/example/MetricsFilter.java) tracks response sizes and times.
-At any time you can request the metrics page to see the minimum, maximum, and average response sizes and times and a list of all response sizes and times by navigating to http://localhost:8080/your-app/com_github_stiemannkj1_servlet_filter_example_Metrics.jsp.
+At any time you can request the metrics page to view the minimum, maximum, and average response sizes and times along with a list of all previous response sizes and times by navigating to http://localhost:8080/your-app/com_github_stiemannkj1_servlet_filter_example_Metrics.jsp.
 To use `MetricsFilter` for your own project, build it as directed below and include it on the classpath for your WAR; either inside your WAR's **`WEB-INF/lib`** directory or in your server's global **`lib/`** directory (such as **`$TOMCAT/lib`**).
-The easiest way to include `MetricsFilter` is to add the following Maven dependency after building the project:
+The easiest way to include `MetricsFilter` is to add it as a Maven dependency after building this project:

 ```
 <dependency>